 Determined to ensure justice for Aaron, Cooper, Shabalala, and their trusted friend Dr. Daniel Zweigman hunt for the truth.
 Their investigation uncovers a violent world of Sophiatown gangs, thieves, and corrupt government officials who will do anything to keep their dark world intact.

 Written by: Malla Nunn, Narrated by: Rupert Degas

-Malla Nunn’s Present Darkness is almost everything you could asked for in a novel — meaningful context, a complex mystery underlying an action-packed and compelling plot, and strong, memorable characters.
+Malla Nunn’s Present Darkness is almost everything you could ask for in a novel — meaningful context, a complex mystery underlying an action-packed and compelling plot, and strong, memorable characters.

 Do not make the mistake of categorising fiction set in this historical context as passe – in relative terms, this is very recent history and an important reminder how gross inequity can easily be mandated within ‘organised’ society.

-What really struck a chord for me was both Nunn and lead protagonist Cooper’s acknowledgement of the many shades of grey that invariably exist in the real world.
+What really struck a chord with me was both Nunn and lead protagonist Cooper’s acknowledgement of the many shades of grey that invariably exist in the real world.
 Cooper is a fascinating and powerful character, straddling the metaphorical lines of black and white in countless aspects of his life.
 He is a man of deep conviction and bravery, but one who must accept that the ends justify the means in order to survive and protect friends and family.
-In my opinion the character device Nunn uses to draw out Cooper’s inner conflict in such situations is a master stroke.
+In my opinion, the character device Nunn uses to draw out Cooper’s inner conflict in such situations is a masterstroke.

 But Cooper is not the only skilfully crafted character within Present Darkness.
 The multi-faceted Shabalala and Zweigman are wholly endearing and the dialogue, and humour, between the unlikely trio within even the most dire of situations a rare treat.